 These deportations would take place without a full hearing on the merits.

-The Supreme Court’s ruling does not mean lawfully admitted permanent residents can simply walk away from their past convictions.
+Despite the outcry from immigrant opponents, the Supreme Court’s ruling does not mean lawfully admitted permanent residents can simply walk away from their past convictions.

 It means they will not be automatically deported for certain convictions.